Ramu Mech

-Ramu Mech (Assamese: ৰামু মেচ) aliases Prabin Konwar and Sailen Baruah, is a Central Executive Committee Member of the banned outfit ULFA in Assam.
+Ramu Mech (Assamese: ৰামু মেচ) aliases Prabin Konwar and Sailen Baruah, is a Central Executive Committee member of the banned outfit ULFA in Assam.
 He used to be the chief of the outfit's East Zone and also a trusted lieutenant of Arabinda Rajkhowa, the outfit's chairman.
-He was also elevated to the rank of deputy C-in-C of the outfit's armed wing.
+He was elevated to the rank of deputy C-in-C of the outfit's armed wing.

 Arrest

-In October 2002, while secretly undergoing treatment, he, with his bodyguard, was nabbed by Sibsagar Police from Aditya Diagnostic Centre, Dibrugarh.
+In October 2002, he, with his bodyguard, was arrested by Sibsagar Police from Aditya Diagnostic Centre, Dibrugarh, where he was secretly undergoing treatment.
 Now Mech is on parole.